 A pinched nerve can trigger discomfort; but, without treatment, they can also lead to permanent nerve damage.
 The skilled team at Garden State Pain Control in New Jersey have advanced training in nerve disorders and provide cutting-edge treatments for issues, like pinched nerves.
 If you have symptoms that could be a pinched nerve, don’t wait to find relief.
-Call Garden State Pain Control to schedule an appointment at one of their convenient locations in Edison, Clifton, Hazlet or Jersey City, or book online today.
+Call Garden State Pain Control to schedule an appointment at one of their convenient locations in Edison, Clifton, Hazlet, Paramus, or Jersey City, or book online today.

 A pinched nerve develops when there’s too much pressure applied to one of your nerves because of surrounding tissue in the area.
 While you can have a pinched nerve anywhere in your body, one of the most common locations is in your spine.

 A pinched nerve can cause a wide range of symptoms along the affected nerve, including: